 “school reform consists of teacher education and capacity building.”
 Robert V. Bullough

-Footnote: Because of the rush by congress to push through a replacement for No Child Left Behind after eight years of neglecting to do so, I was challenged to do something.
-So with what little time I had, I wrote (in one weeks time) an alternative that takes in many of the things others have suggested over the years and that is why I dubbed it The People’s Alternative.
+Footnote: Because Congress fast-tracked a replacement for NCLB after eight years of neglecting to do so, I received a challenge.
+So in five days, I wrote an alternative that includes many of the things others have suggested over the years.
+Therefore, I dubbed it The People’s Alternative.